bcspragu/Codenames/README.md

 There will also be a list of names of existing games that the player can either join (if it hasn't started yet) or spectate.

-Games will be identified by a combination of a few codeanmes words (or other words I guess), so that the room names are pronounceable.
+Games will be identified by a combination of a few codenames words (or other words I guess), so that the room names are pronounceable.

 3. Start Game